realm/realm-sync-demos/Inventory-app/README.md

 ## Features

-- Manage Products inventory across the store chain.
+- Manage Products inventory across a store chain.
-- Manage active stores and its inventory.
+- Manage active stores and their inventory.
-- Assign a store manager to a store to manage it's realtime inventory.
+- Assign a store manager to a store to manage its realtime inventory.
 - Create a delivery user to fullfil the delivery jobs.
-- Alert store user on inventory shortage.
+- Alert store users to inventory shortage.
-- Store user can create a job request to topup the inventory.
+- Store users can create a job request to topup inventory.
-- Delivery user can perform jobs assigned to them.
+- Delivery users can perform jobs assigned to them.
 ## Tech

 This app uses a number of tools and services to work properly: